Common Law Marriage States

 |

 Note: The law is changing in some states.
-Be sure to check the family laws in your state for up-to-date information.
+Check the family laws in your state for up-to-date information.

 Do You Have a Common Law Marriage?
 Talk to an Attorney for Legal Advice

 Whether your marital relationship is a common law marriage can enormously impact your life.
-If you are uncertain about your marital status and if they live in a common law marriage state, consider seeking legal help.
+If you are uncertain about your marital status, consider seeking legal help.
+An attorney can determine if you live in a common law marriage state and advise you on your legal rights.

 End the guesswork and contact a local family law attorney today.